EDDY1015/veriletter-dapp/README.md

 # DocuChain – Blockchain dApp to Verify Offer Letters

 **DocuChain** is a decentralized application (dApp) that enables educational institutions and employers to issue tamper-proof offer letters on the blockchain.
-It allows immigration officers, students and recruiters to instantly verify the authenticity of uploaded documents using a cryptographic hash, without any need to contact the issuer.
+It allows applicants and immigration officers to instantly verify the authenticity of uploaded documents using a cryptographic hash, without any need to contact the issuer.

 ---